mautic/user-documentation/docs/components/forms.rst

   :width: 600
   :alt: Screenshot showing file upload properties

-When uploading a file within a form there are several options under the properties tab:
+When uploading a file within a Form there are several options under the properties tab:

-- Allowed file extensions: It is possible to set the file extensions to be permitted by providing a comma separated list.
+- Allowed file extensions: it's possible to set the file extensions permitted by providing a comma separated list.
-- Maximum file size: The maximum size of attachment that can be uploaded - may also be limited by server settings.
+- Maximum file size: the maximum size of attachment - also limited by server settings.
-- Public accessible link to download: Can the file be accessed by the public via a link?
+- Public accessible link to download: can you access the file via a public link?
-- Set as Contact profile image: Set the image uploaded to be their Contact
+- Set as Contact profile image: set the image uploaded to be their Contact avatar

 Attributes
 ~~~~~~~~~~